Elegoo Mars 3 Resin 3D Printer Review

 SLA Printers

-Learn more about our review methodology.
+Learn more about our 3D printer review methodology.

-How We Researched This Printer
+How We Researched ELEGOO Mars 3

-The Elegoo Mars 3 is part of the latest generation of small-form-factor MSLA resin 3d printers specializing in highly detailed and quick 3d prints.
-Resin printers are well known for their small size, ease of setting up, and large community support.
+The ELEGOO Mars 3 is part of the latest generation of small-form-factor MSLA resin 3d printers specializing in highly detailed and quick 3D prints.
+Resin printers are known for their small size, ease of setting up, and large community support.

 Printer Setup

-We tested the Mars 3 in 3 major areas: the ability to resolve detailed models, z height consistency, and consistent UV exposure across the whole build plate.
-To test the Elegoo Mars 3 Pro’s ability to print detailed models, we had it print several detailed figures, both large and small.
+To test the ELEGOO Mars 3 Pro’s ability to print detailed models, we had it print several detailed figures, including both large and small ones.
 When printing small details, the printer had absolutely no issues.
 We then printed a mech model and figurine.
 The Mars 3 had no issues printing each of these models, and the texture came out perfectly.

-When printing with the standard grey resin, we could not see any discernible differences between the 4K screen of Mars 3 and the lower 2K screen of Mars 2.
+By the way, while using the standard gray resin, we didn’t detect noticeable differences between the 4K screen of the Mars 3 and the lower 2K screen of the Mars 2.
 However, when we reprinted all the models alongside an even more detailed test model in Siraya Tech’s Navy Gray resin, we could see a very small improvement in how sharp the details are in the Mars 3 prints.
-This resin was designed with extremely high-resolution printers in mind, like the Mars 3, and highlights that you’ll need both an extremely detailed model and higher quality resin to take advantage of the increased resolution of the latest generation of resin 3D printers.
+This resin was designed with high-resolution printers like the Mars 3 in mind, indicating that you’ll need both an extremely detailed model and higher-quality resin to take advantage of its increased resolution.

-The Elegoo Mars 3 is more than capable of printing some of the best resin prints we have seen to date.
+The ELEGOO Mars 3 is more than capable of printing some of the best resin prints we have seen to date.

 Print Speed